-Dr. Milda Ališauskienė, teacher of the program, President of Lithuanian Sociological Association and a member of Executive Board of International Association for the History of Religions (IAHR.
+Dr. Milda Ališauskienė, teacher of the program, President of Lithuanian Sociological Association and a member of Executive Board of International Association for the History of Religions (IAHR).

 Graduates of Applied Sociology programme will be able to work:

-- in advertising and public relations agencies;
+- advertising and public relations agencies and mass media;

-- in cultural institutions;
+- cultural institutions;

 Graduates of Applied Sociology may continue studies in PhD studies in sociology.